smashhadi/feature-selection-extraction/README.md

 ### sklearn.discriminant_analysis
 LDA

 WEKA was also used.
 It is an open source software with implementations of feature selection methods like INTERACT.

 Few of the methods were adapted from publicly uploaded code on GitHub or other sources.

 Rest are implemented by authors of the paper.

-Plotting code outputs images as the example below (Autoencoder feature extraction method):
+Plotting code outputs images as shown below (Autoencoder feature extraction method):

 ![Embedded Space Plot](/AE_plot.png)